Ramachandra-2k96/Plant_diseases/README.md

 The evaluation script produces:

-- **Confusion Matrix**: Visual representation of classification performance
+- **Confusion Matrix**: Visual representation of classification performance across all 50 classes
-- **Excel Report**: Detailed per-class precision, recall, F1-score metrics
+- **Excel Report**: Detailed per-class precision, recall, F1-score metrics for each plant disease category
-- **Terminal Output**: Summary statistics and classification report
+- **Terminal Output**: Summary statistics and classification report with performance indicators for all classes

 ## 🎛️ Customization